Physical Address

 Props are read-only components. | Changes in State are possible. |

-There are some similarity between props and state:
+There are some similarities between props and state:

 State and Props |

 We have learned about the props and state before now we have done differences between these two.
-The simple conclusion is that both props and state are important and life changing concepts for ReactJS.
-Props are immutable and holds static data, so it can be used to transfer the data from one component to another. whereas states are mutable and can be accessible by user which makes state interactive.
-States are the basic concept for react hooks as well, so learning state give much more value to you.
+The simple conclusion is that both props and states are important and life-changing concepts for ReactJS.
+Props are immutable and hold static data, so they can be used to transfer the data from one component to another. whereas states are mutable and can be accessible by a user which makes the state interactive.
+States are the basic concept for react hooks as well, so learning states give much more value to you.

 Learn with video reference: